nicolas-logo/alto-crypto-coins/README.md

 - Impelemtation of ES2020 syntax link '?.' for preventing from undefined related errors
 - Use of dependency on Coin page's useEffect of searchText to reload coin information in case of surfing on same page with different parameters
 - Routing to navigate to different pages
+- Showing trending coins for default on Home page

 ### what I would have liked to implement
 - Pagination of search results